sagesharp/code-of-conduct-template/procedures/talking-to-reporters.md

 # Dealing with immediate danger

-If there is immediate danger (e.g. occurrence or threat of physical violence), call venue security, a crisis line, or other non-emergency numbers.
-Only call law enforcement if the reporter asks you to.
+If there is immediate danger at an event (e.g. occurrence or threat of physical violence), call venue security, a crisis line, or other non-emergency numbers.
+Only call law enforcement if the person at risk asks you to.
 See the [FIXME Local emergency resources section].

 [FIXME: Not all event organizers are comfortable with having any incident responder handle unsafe situations.
 The lead event organizers should make the decision to include this text.]
 If an incident is creating a physically unsafe situation, any incident responder has the power to immediately decide a response without convening a meeting of the Code of Conduct committee.
 Examples of unsafe situations needing immediate response include: a physical fight, sexual assault or groping, stalking, drunken attendees, or publishing personal contact information.
 The incident responder can take any action needed to de-escalate the situation, up to and including a temporary ban for the remainder of the event, or a week-long ban from an online space.
 Longer bans or permanent bans from all future events or the online community should be decided on by the Code of Conduct committee.